salvlan/Water-treatment-with-hydrostatic-level-sensor/README.md

 # Water-treatment-with-hydrostatic-level-sensor

-this repository contiene il progetto di una water deposit with height of 10m.
+This repository contains the project of a water deposit with height of 10m.
 It also has 3 pumps which distribute water to a village.
 Water will be distributed when a certain level in the water-depo is reached.
 An analog level sensor (Hydro static) is used in order to measure the water level in the depo.
-A water treatment project contains a water deposit  with height of 10m.

 The system operate as follows: